-Decorative Driveways for Remodeled Homes Decorative Driveways for New Homes Current Code 50% Disturbance Credit if within 6" of Natural Grade 25% Disturbance Credit if over 6" of Natural Grade the Existing Layout/Driveway Area 50% credit within 6" of Natural Grade 25% credit over 6" and under 18" of Natural Grade 0% credit if 18" or greater than Natural Grade
+Decorative Driveways for Remodeled Homes Decorative Driveways for New Homes Current Code 50% Disturbance Credit if within 6" of Natural Grade 25% Disturbance Credit if over 6" of Natural Grade Draft Code the Existing Layout/Driveway Area 50% credit within 6" of Natural Grade 25% credit over 6" and under 18" of Natural Grade 0% credit if 18" or greater than Natural Grade

-Please reference pages 22 - 23 of the draft ordinance regarding this amendment.
+Please reference pages 24 - 26 of the draft ordinance regarding this amendment.

 - 2. Lighting.
 Council directed the Commission to evaluate hillside lighting standards and limited the scope of review to address Kelvin requirements, adding Lux as another light measurement, and extending the holiday lighting to October 15th.
 The Commission directed staff to work with Commissioner Strom to update this section of code.
-The draft code addresses new items such as string and bulb lights, pole lights, and limits the amount of lighting around the house.
-Staff has concern that the proposed amendments exceed the scope of the SOD and recommends sending this portion of the code update back to the Council for further direction.
-Please reference pages 29 39 of the draft ordinance regarding this amendment. - 3.
+The draft code includes Kelvin limitations and added Lux as another form of light measurement and extended the holiday lighting to start on October 15th.
+However, this section of draft code also addresses new items such as string and bulb lights, pole lights, and limits the amount of lighting around the house.
+Staff has concern that the proposed amendment exceed the scope of the SOD and recommends sending this portion of the code update back to the Council for further direction.
+Please reference pages 32 34 of the draft ordinance regarding this amendment. - 3.
 Hillside Assurance/Bond.
 The hillside bond places the Town in a position to do or contract work necessary to cover, restore, and landscape an unfinished or abandoned hillside project.
 Currently, the minimum hillside bond is based upon \$25 of total cut and fill associated with a project.
-There is concern that this amount is not sufficient to restore an abandoned or unfished site. - The draft language identifies two criteria or standards for the assurance.
-The assurance for new single family residences, major remodel/additions, and major site improvements will be calculated/based upon \$35 of total cubic yards of cut and fill need to restore the property back to natural grade.
+There is concern that this amount is not sufficient to restore an abandoned or unfished site.

+The draft language identifies two criteria or standards for the assurance.
+The assurance for new single family residences, major remodel/additions, and major site improvements will be calculated or based upon \$35 of total cubic yards of cut and fill needed to restore the property back to natural grade.
 The assurance for minor remodels/additions and minor site improvements will be calculated/based upon \$35 of total cubic yards of cut and fill associated with the project.
 Staff would also like to discuss the appropriateness of establishing a minimum amount of assurance for all hillside projects (in addition to the noted calculations above).
 The assurance has also been tied to the landscaping of a hillside project.
 An applicant may request a temporary deferment on the installation of the landscaping; in which the Town may hold the assurance until the landscaping is installed in accordance with the approved plans.
-Please reference pages 10 11 of the draft ordinance regarding this amendment.
+Please reference pages 11 - 12 of the draft ordinance regarding this amendment.